Why move to Melbourne from the UK? Here are a few reasons to live in Melbourne and Victoria when you migrate to Australia.

 Forget you’re in a city of almost five million people and relax in Melbourne’s luscious parks and gardens.
 Over 320 species from around the globe can be discovered in a natural setting just five minutes from the city centre.

 Visit Melbourne Zoo to roam through lush Asian and African rainforests, Australian bushland and even underwater.
 Meet orangutans, Elephants, and unique Australian wildlife, including koalas, kangaroos, wombats and emus.

 Melbourne’s public transport is the easiest and best way to get around the city.
 Buy a Myki smartcard for flexible travel between trains, trams and buses.
 You can use trams around the CBD for free in the ‘Free Tram Zones’.

 Melbourne’s late-night culture is booming like never before.
-Melbourne’s nightlife scene may seem a little daunting at first with just how much is going on.
+With just how much is going on, Melbourne’s nightlife scene may seem a little daunting at first.
 With different bars, pubs and clubs in every corner of every suburb, where do you even start?

 19) Beautiful Coastlines And Surrounding Countryside

 If you love a scenic drive and a good vino, you’re in luck!
 Victoria is home to many of Australia’s most beautiful national parks, including Grampians National Park, Wilsons Promontory National Park, Great Otway National Park and Mount Buffalo National Park, to name just a few.

 Melbourne is close to the beautiful Yarra Valley and Mornington Peninsula wine regions.
 Known for producing some of Australia’s best Pinot’s, Chardonnay and sparkling wine.